US College Enrollment Decline – 2026 Facts & Figures

 First, though, the data:

 The National Center for Education Statistics (NCES) is the primary federal entity for collecting and analyzing data related to education.
 If you’d like to nerd out on some numbers, the NCES tracks total undergraduate fall enrollment in degree-granting postsecondary institutions, and provides breakdowns according to attendance status (full or part-time), sex and ethnicity of student, and type of institution (public or private).
+The National Student Clearinghouse Research Center (NSCRC) also publishes near-real-time enrollment data, including provisional figures for each fall semester.

 • Undergraduate college enrollment increased from 1985-2010 at a rate of about 2.2% each year.
 In 2010, enrollment peaked at about 18.1 million students.

-• Since 2011, enrollment has decreased at a rate of about 1.5% each year.
+• From 2011-2021, enrollment decreased at a rate of about 1.5% each year.

 US College Enrollment Decline – Enrollment Cliff (Continued)

-• Enrollment at 2-year public colleges decreased by 38% between 2010-2021.
+• Enrollment at 2-year public colleges decreased by 38% between 2010-2021, then ticked back up 3% in Fall 2025 alone.

 • Enrollment at 2-year for-profit private colleges decreased by about 59% between 2010-2021.

-• Enrollment at 4-year private for-profit colleges decreased by about 54% between 2010-2021.
+• Enrollment at 4-year private for-profit colleges decreased by about 54% between 2010-2021, with another 2% drop in Fall 2025.

-• Enrollment at 4-year public colleges increased by 15.1% between 2010-2021.
+• Enrollment at 4-year public colleges increased by 15.1% between 2010-2021 and grew another 1.4% in Fall 2025.

 Why is College Enrollment Declining?